irvinecodingclub/irvinecodingclub.github.io/about.md

 In 2020, Irvine Coding Club (ICC) was founded as a school CS club (Rancho SJ).
 The orgnization was created as a student run community service orgnization for CS enthusiasts.

-Soon ICC has grown to a non profit orgnization in Orange County with areas beyond CS, including math, robotics, art, debate, writing etc. In 2021, ICC was approved by [Presidential Service Award](https://www.presidentialserviceawards.gov/) as a Certifying Orgnization.
+Soon ICC has grown to a non profit organization in Orange County with areas beyond CS, including math, robotics, art, debate, writing etc. In 2021, ICC was approved by [Presidential Service Award](https://www.presidentialserviceawards.gov/) as a Certifying Orgnization.